 His natural instinct is to walk all day long; finding grazing areas and eating constant, small amounts so as not to stress his small stomach, yet fill his long, sensitive digestive tract.
 Instead, we put horses on our own schedules, feeding them grain or pellets in the morning and at night, and supplementing with hay a few times a day.

-Pasture and turnout depends on where your horse is stabled.
+Pasture and turnout depend on where your horse is stabled.
 If he’s at a boarding stable, he may receive individual turnout to prevent accidents like bites or kicks from other horses.
 That’s great for you and prevents vet bills, but your horse may be lonely.

 We take horses to shows, with loudspeakers blaring at them, candy wrappers flapping in the arena, crowds cheering and air brakes hissing.
 No wonder horses that are calm at home may spook in the show ring.
 It’s anxiety and stress, but of a different kind than we humans experience.